brown-dash/Dash-Documentation/markdown/features/ink.md

 Users can change the height and width of the ink documents by changing the values inside the  “H:” and “W:” input boxes.
 #### X and Y
 Users can change the x coordinate and y coordinate of the ink documents by changing the values inside the “X:” and “Y:” input boxes.

+## Masks

+The mask tool in the ink toolbar allows you to create a mask out of a selected ink document.
+This will hide everything else on the canvas and show the part that is under the ink doc.
+These can be useful for presentations since they can be animated or hidden and revealed to emphasize information.